bfsgr/dytracker/README.md

 # Dytracker

-Dy(namic) tracker is simple library ment to keep enable diff of objects using a provided schema
+Dy(namic) tracker is simple library ment to keep enable diff of objects using a provided blueprint

-### Example
+## Example

 ```js
 import { Dytracker } from 'dytracker'